Mount Toubkal Difficulty: Tips, Tricks & What to Expect

 However, there is always a remote possibility and guides are trained to watch for any potential symptoms.

-There are a few things you can do to help avoid problems;
+There are a few things you can do to reduce the risk;

 How to Climb Mount Toubkal